LaRambla20/Repo11_ExpRob-assignment1/README.md

 ![state_diagram](https://user-images.githubusercontent.com/91536387/201629269-72ffc92d-d75f-4677-a153-fe67564109b4.png)

-As the picture suggestes, the logic of the architecture is implemented through a state machine composed of 6 states:
+As the picture suggests, the logic of the architecture is implemented through a state machine composed of 6 states:
 * `BuildEnvironment`: state in which, first, the features of the desired environment are asked to the user; then, the plain ontology is loaded, manipulated so as to obtain the requested environment and saved
 * `Reason`: state in which the process asks the ontology information about the locations that the robot can reach and based on that it decides where the robot should go next
 * `Navigate`: state in which a plan to the target location is generated and in which the robot is guided along such path until it reaches the location at issue